mvolkmann/blog/src/flutter.md

 1. Click the "Save" button in the lower-right corner
 1. Click the "Activate" button in the lower-right corner

+For the iOS App Store:

+TODO: Add these steps.

 Describing subscriptions is similar to describing one-time in-app payments.

+After configuring in-app purchases in the stores, configure RevenueCat by following these steps:

 1. Browse {% aTargetBlank "https://www.revenuecat.com", "revenuecat.com" %}.
 1. Click the "Get Started ->" button.
-1. Enter data for a new account and click the "Sign Up" button.
+1. If you do not already have an account, enter account information and click the "Sign Up" button.
+1. Click "Setup your first project".
 1. Enter a name for the project and click the "Create project" button.
+1. Click a platform button such as "App Store" or "Play Store".
+1. Enter the "App name"
-1. Deploy the app to the stores.
+1. Enter the "Google Play package" which is the bundle ID.

-   The steps to do this are provided in the previous section.
+1. TODO: Information missing here!
+1. Click the "Create project" button.
-   Before building the app bundle, add the following line in `android/app/src/main/AndroidManifest.xml` after the other `uses-permission` elements:
+1. Add the following line in `android/app/src/main/AndroidManifest.xml` after the other `uses-permission` elements:

    ```xml
    <uses-permission android:name="android.vending.BILLING" />
    ```

-The steps to use RevenueCat are:

-1. Browse {% aTargetBlank "https://www.revenuecat.com", "revenuecat.com" %}.
-1. Click the "Get Started" button.
-1. Enter account information and click the "Sign Up" button.
-1. Enter an "App name".
-1. Enter the "App Bundle ID"
+1. Build a new app bundle by entering `flutter build appbundle`.
-1. Enter the "Google Play package" which is the bundle ID.
+1. Deploy the new app bundle to the stores.

-1. Associate your RevenueCat account with the app.

-TODO: STOPPED HERE!

-- In the left nav., click "Setup", then "API access".
-- Click the "Choose a project to link" button.
+   The steps to do this are provided in the previous section.

 - Click the "I agree" button to agree to the terms of service.
 - Select the "Create new project" radio button.
 - Click the "Link project" button.